Hotspot Shield Review 2022

-Overall, this is more information than I would like for Hotspot Shield to collect and a little more than the average VPN.
-For example, ExpressVPN, one of our top VPN choices, doesn’t log this kind of metadata.
+Overall, this is more information than we would like for Hotspot Shield to collect and a little more than the average VPN.
+For example, when we tested and reviewed ExpressVPN, one of our top VPN choices, it didn’t log this kind of metadata.

 Does Hotspot Shield Have A Kill Switch?

-A kill switch is a software tool that will automatically shut down your internet if you lose connection to a VPN server.
-This is a crucial feature if you are serious about maintaining your privacy because otherwise your real IP address becomes visible and could be tied to your VPN activity.
-Well, the answer for Hotspot Shield depends on the device you are using.
-Hotspot Shield only offers a kill switch for Windows devices.
+A kill switch is a software tool that will shut down your internet automatically if you lose connection to a VPN server.
+This is a crucial feature if you are serious about maintaining your privacy.
+Without it, your ISP would see your IP address which it could tie to your VPN activity if you lose your VPN connection even momentarily.

 Does Hotspot Shield Offer Split Tunneling?